fenago/machine-learning-essentials-module1/lab_guides/lab_14.md

 the data for an analysis may be as simple as downloading a CSV file or it may require parsing HTML with `pandas`.
-If you must resort to scraping the page (make sure you have tried the ways we discussed in this book first), be sure that you aren\'t violating the terms of use of the website.
+If you must resort to scraping the page (make sure you have tried the ways we discussed in this course first), be sure that you aren\'t violating the terms of use of the website.

 ### Finance

-We worked with finance data several times throughout this book.
+We worked with finance data several times throughout this course.
 If you are interested in further financial analysis, consult the following resources:

 -   **Google Finance**: <https://google.com/finance>